Joshua G. Newbold: Postbellum

 Newbold served in the Iowa House of Representatives from 1872 to 1876.
 He was elected Lieutenant Governor as a Republican in 1876, and succeeded to the governorship when Samuel J. Kirkwood resigned to take a seat in the United States Senate.
+During his tenure, he worked to reduce the state's deficit problem and improve the tax system.
+He left office in January 1878.

+Personal life

+On May 2, 1850, he married Rachel Farquhar in Fayette County, Pennsylvania.
+They had 5 children.

 From 1899 to 1903, Newbold was mayor of Mount Pleasant, Iowa, where he died and was buried in the Forest Home cemetery in 1903.